-The Ice Age Trail Alliance is proud to participate in #OptOutside with our partner REI, Inc. In its third year, #OptOutside takes place on Black Friday and encourages people to take a hike!
+The Ice Age Trail Alliance is proud to participate in #OptOutside with our partner REI, Inc. #OptOutside takes place on Black Friday (November 29th) and encourages people to take a hike!

 All of the following suggested hikes take place in Ice Age Trail Communities.
 These hikes represent a perfect blend of natural surroundings and urban amenities.

 Pike Lake Unit: Join the Washington/Ozaukee County Chapter for their #OptOutside Hike!
 November 29 at 10:00 am – 12:00 pm, they invite you to explore the Pike Lake Unit of the Kettle Moraine State Forest with them.
 Deer hunting is not allowed in the unit.
 There will be a 4.6-mile hike using a loop trail and a shorter 2-mile loop will also be available.
 They’ll have a bonfire going at the new amphitheater after the hike.
 A Wisconsin state park sticker is required.
 Dogs are NOT permitted at the park facilities, so please leave Fido at home.

 St. Croix Falls Segment (9 miles):

 This hike highlights several outstanding features including the Dalles of St. Croix River, glacial potholes, and excellent views of the city of St. Croix Falls from the Hospital Esker.